Become a PMF

 Federal agencies may hire Finalists through the PMF Program to fill positions involving policy and legislative program development.
 The intent of the PMF Program is to train and develop Fellows for positions into the competitive service upon conversion.

-Attorney positions are outside the PMF Program's hiring authority.
+Attorney positions are outside the PMF Program's hiring authority for those Federal agencies recruiting positions in the competitive service.
 There are a number of occupations for which a law degree and/or legal experience are qualifying and valuable, and may be appropriate for Fellows, but not necessarily required.
 Examples include, but are not limited to:

 - Paralegal Specialist;

 - Grants Management Specialist;